steffitan23/cubstart-website/content/web/schedule-page.md

 **Instruction begins on the week of January 28.**

 ## Announcements
-Demo Day is Friday May 3rd, 1-3pm!
+Demo Day is Friday May 3rd, 1-3pm in the Woz (Soda 430)!

 Join the [Ed](https://edstem.org/us/join/RDVU5J) and [Gradescope](https://www.gradescope.com) with code 2PWJXD.
 Recordings will be published [here](https://drive.google.com/drive/folders/1vrX7TA2lg4-ujb6c0vJeqtR7tw6Jj0us?usp=sharing).